janspoerer/fast-agent/src/mcp_agent/cli/commands/README.md

 - `--config-path`, `-c TEXT`: Path to config file
 - `--servers TEXT`: Comma-separated list of server names to enable from config
 - `--url TEXT`: Comma-separated list of HTTP/SSE URLs to connect to directly
+- `--auth TEXT`: Bearer token for authorization with URL-based servers
 - `--model TEXT`: Override the default model (e.g., haiku, sonnet, gpt-4)
 - `--message`, `-m TEXT`: Message to send to the agent (skips interactive mode)
 - `--prompt-file`, `-p TEXT`: Path to a prompt file to use (either text or JSON)